rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     So that the face of a man was toward the palm tree on the one side, and the face of a young lion toward the palm tree on the other side: it was made through all the house round about.

 It is clear that icons were sometimes idolatrous -- like the golden calf -- or sometimes sacred -- like the golden cherubims.
-Importantly, they were me we mundane.
+Importantly, they were never mundane.
-Any icon -- including any of your fellow human beings -- can be honored and respected (venerated) but should never be worshipped.
+Any icon -- including your fellow human beings -- should never be worshipped, but can be honored and respected (venerated).